IanAuckes/Batch-Image-Cropper/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; `python3 cropper.py` <br>

 Use the *Sample code* to finalize rectange dimensions by adjusting row\_start, row\_end, col\_start, col\_end vairables<br>
+(You can use `xdotool getmouselocation` to get estimates for x-y coordinates to use for above variables)<br>
 Once satisfied, comment the *Sample code* and uncommment the *Final code* and run it.